Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Constructing Reproducing Kernel Banach Spaces by Eigenvalues and Eigenfunctions

-\begin{theorem} Let $\Domain$ be a compact space.
-Suppose that $K\in\Cont(\Domain\times\Domain)$ is a symmetric positive definite kernel, and that its eigenvalues $\Lambda_K$ and eigenfunctions $\Eset_{K}$ satisfy the assumption (A-PDK).
-Then the space $\Banach_K^1(\Domain)$ is a right-sided reproducing kernel Banach space with the right-sided reproducing kernel $K$, and the space $\Banach_K^p(\Domain)$ for $1<p\leq\infty$ is a two-sided reproducing kernel Banach space with the two-sided reproducing kernel $K$. \end{theorem} \begin{proof} As the discussion given above, the assumption (A-PDK) is equivalent to the assumption (A-$1*$) for positive definite kernels.
-Therefore, Theorem~\ref{t:RKBS-MercerKer-p}, \ref{t:RKBS-MercerKer-1} and \ref{t:RKBS-MercerKer-infty} assure the reproducing conclusions. \end{proof}
+\begin{theorem} If a kernel $K\in\Cont(\Domain\times\Domain)$ is a symmetric positive definite kernel such that the eigenvalues $\Lambda_K$ and eigenfunctions $\Eset_{K}$ of $K$ satisfy assumption (A-PDK), then $\Banach_K^1(\Domain)$ is a right-sided reproducing kernel Banach space with the right-sided reproducing kernel $K$ and $\Banach_K^p(\Domain)$ for $1<p\leq\infty$ is a two-sided reproducing kernel Banach space with the two-sided reproducing kernel $K$. \end{theorem} \begin{proof} As the discussion given above, assumption (A-PDK) is equivalent to assumption (A-$1*$) for positive definite kernels.
+Therefore, Theorems~\ref{t:RKBS-MercerKer-p}, \ref{t:RKBS-MercerKer-1}, and \ref{t:RKBS-MercerKer-infty} ensure the reproducing conclusions. \end{proof}

 If $\sum_{n\in\NN}\lambda_n^{1/2}\abs{e_n(\vx)}$ is uniformly convergent on $\Domain$, then $\Banach_K^p(\Domain)\subseteq\Cont(\Domain)$ for $1\leq p\leq\infty$ because $\Eset_K\subseteq\Cont(\Cont)$.